watchduck/split_audiobooks/README.md

 * run `audacity_to_mp3splt.py`

 This creates a folder with mp3 files for the chapters.
-The names are like they were entered in Audacity.
+The file names are like they were entered in Audacity, but with the spaces replaced by underscores.
+For the title tags the names with spaces are used.

 ## _War and Peace_ example